-My son is 5 years old he has been in the pool since he was 10 months old.
+My son is five years old.
+He has been in the pool since he was ten months old.
 He is not afraid of the water, but he cannot learn to keep his mouth closed and blow out his nose.

-I understand your concerns but we are supposed to use our mouth to breathe in and out during swimming, not our nose.
+I understand your concerns, but we are supposed to use our mouths to breathe in and out during swimming, not our noses.

-The reason we use our mouth to breath during swimming is the simple fact that the opening of our mouth is larger than our nose and therefore we can get more air in and out in a shorter time than we can though our nose.
+The reason we use our mouth to breathe during swimming is the simple fact that the opening of our mouth is larger than our nose, and therefore, we can get more air in and out in a shorter time than we can through our nose.

-Gradually over time breathing in and out through the mouth will become second nature to your son and he will develop a natural breathing technique ready for when he starts to learn the four basic swimming strokes.
+Gradually, breathing in and out through the mouth will become second nature to your son, and he will develop a natural breathing technique ready for when he starts to learn the four basic swimming strokes.

-In the mean time make sure whatever you do in the water with him it is fun and enjoyable.
-Use plenty of toys that float and also toys that sink to that he can also learn how to hold his breath and submerge.
-That is of course if he is not already doing that!
+In the meantime, make sure whatever you do in the water with him it is fun.
+Use plenty of toys that float and sink to that he can also learn how to hold his breath and submerge.
+That is, of course, if he is not already doing that!